Jesterwocky/qwizDOM/README.md

 * `.removeClass(arg)`

 ### `.addClass(arg)`
-Takes a single class name (string) or array of class names.
+Takes a single class name or array.
 Adds the specified class(es) to the list of classes for each element in the collection.

 ### `.append(arg)`
 Appends the input to each element in the collection.
 Takes another DomNodes object, an HTMLElement, or a string.